Is it possible to overdose on probiotics?

 Taking too many probiotics or 'overdosing' on good bacteria is an extremely difficult thing to do.

-The human gut is home to roughly 100 trillion bacteria, whereas supplements in the OptiBac Probiotics range contain between 1.2 to 50 billion microorganisms per dose (depending on the product).
-Most other supplements on the UK market contain similar amounts or fewer.
+The human gut is home to roughly 100 trillion bacteria, whereas most supplements on the UK market contain 1.2 to 50 billion microorganisms per dose (depending on the product).
 Yoghurt drinks typically contain 6 to 10 billion bacteria.

-The OptiBac Probiotics range is all natural and there is absolutely no harm in taking probiotics in the long term, and there is generally no harm in increasing one's dose of a probiotic supplement if you feel the need.
-It's worth bearing in mind that a very large amount of Saccharomyces boulardii probiotic could possibly lead to temporary constipation in some cases; we advise customers take a maximum of 6 capsules of Saccharomyces boulardii a day (30 billion microorganisms).
+There is absolutely no harm in taking probiotics in the long term, and there is generally no harm in increasing one's dose of a probiotic supplement if you feel the need.
+It's worth bearing in mind that a very large amount of a Saccharomyces boulardii probiotic could possibly lead to temporary constipation in some cases.

 Overdosing on prebiotics